 Alberto Roura is truly an international man.
-He is a Spaniard living in Australia with a Chinese wife working closely with the ever-growing cloud industry.
+He is a Spaniard living in Australia working closely with the ever-growing cloud industry.
 His path from Spain to Australia lead him to dive into the IT world and his curiosity of the tech industry and his family ties with China brought him to Alibaba.
 His drive to be a key opinion leader in the cloud industry stems from his interest of the subject and his passion to share with others.
 Alberto exemplifies the type of people that move this industry forward: an educator, a social gatherer, a content creator, and a voice people are attracted to listen to and learn from.

 Alberto originally studied an electronics engineering degree in Spain where he began to learn the basics of computer science including the C programming language and Linux operating system.
 He became engrossed in the way machines work and the language needed for humans to communicate with them.
 Much like learning a foreign language, humans learning machine language is a difficult yet fascinating task.
 Outside of human to machine communication, Alberto also became interested in how machines talk to each other and compose networks of information.
 Quick data flow with input from users was the future in his eyes and he moved to Australia to continue his path in computer education.